ConnorWiseman/jcink-custom-structure/README.md

 ```

 ### getValue Method
-Each module also includes a method for retrieving the value of a specific key.
+Each module also includes a method for retrieving the value of a specific key for direct manipulation. `getValue` does not rely on `keySuffix` or `keyPrefix`.
 The following two examples will produce equivalent output.
-Only the second example below can be used to retrieve the value of a key for manipulation within a function, however.
 ```html
 <% BOARD %>
 <script>